Senegal World Cup Fixtures, Squad, Group, Guide - World Soccer

 Senegal World Cup Friendlies

 On the 23rd and 27th of March Senegal drew with Uzbekistan and Bosnia-Herzegovina.
-They then play Luxembourg on the 31st of May.
-Croatia and then South Korea follow on the 8th and 11th of June respectively.
+They then drew against Luxembourg on the 31st of May.
+In their penultimate warm-up game they lost to Croatia and finally they beat South Korea on the 11th.

 - 23rd March – Uzbekistan (drew 1-1)